 Biologically sensitive areas will be identified such as state and federally listed, threatened and endangered species and their habitat.
 The potential for occurrence of impacts to threatened and endangered species and their habitat, as well as other wildlife habitat areas will be evaluated and compared for each alternative.
-Level 2 screening will be based on each alternative's probable impact to high quality habitat.
-Level 3 screening will be based each alternative's impact to high quality habitat (in acres).
+Level 2 screening will be based on each alternative's probable impact to listed and non-listed species and/or habitat, and rare locally important species.
+Level 3 screening will be based each alternative's impact to listed and non-listed species and/or habitat (in acres), and rare locally important species.